emetdas/Youtube-code/web components/post-card/README.md

-## Responsive Post Card Using HTML5 & CSS3
+## Responsive Post Card Design Using HTML5 & CSS3

 [Watch On Youtube](https://youtu.be/ugz3eaDmRGU)